Categorical diagonalization and $p$-cells: Type diagrammatics

 \subsection{Morphisms involving $B_{w_0}$}

 Now let $z \in W$ be any element except for $sts$; one can also allow $z = sts$ if $2$ is inverted.
-Since $B_z$ is smooth, for any $u \le z$ there is a one-dimensional space of morphisms from $B_z$ to $B_u$ in degree $\ell(z) - \ell(u)$, which can be obtained by including $B_z$ into a Bott-Samelson, applying the appropriate number of dots (whose placement is irrelevant), and then projecting to $B_u$.
+The indecomposable object $B_z$ categorifies the Kazhdan-Lusztig basis element, and this basis element is smooth, meaning that all of its Kazhdan-Lusztig polynomials are trivial.
+As a consequence of the Soergel Hom Formula, for any $u \le z$ there is a one-dimensional space of morphisms from $B_z$ to $B_u$ in degree $\ell(z) - \ell(u)$, which can be obtained by including $B_z$ into a Bott-Samelson, applying the appropriate number of dots (whose placement is irrelevant), and then projecting to $B_u$.
 This map is a generalization of the partial splitters above.
 We might call it a \emph{canonical map}.

 \begin{rmk} When there is a functor from diagrammatics to bimodules, the inclusion and projection maps of top summands are normalized so that they preserve certain vectors known as 1-tensors.
 The 1-tensors are also preserved by $\finaldotred$, so they are preserved by canonical maps. \end{rmk}